-William Jessup University is approved by the U.S. Citizenship and Immigration Services for the admission of non-U.S. citizen/international students play an important role in enhancing the cross-cultural experience of the student body.
+William Jessup University is approved by the U.S. Citizenship and Immigration Services for the admission of non-U.S. citizen/international students.
+We welcome talented students from across the globe to come here to share their expertise, visions for the future, and dedication to improving our world.